Number : Season 14, serial 2 of 6.

 Plot : The Doctor lands the Tardis in a quarry, right in the middle of a rock blast.
-Sarah-Jane discovers a mysterious stone alien hand; which possesses her and makes her take it to a nearby nuclear reactor, as the radiation will rebuild the hand’s owner.
+Sarah-Jane discovers a mysterious stone alien-hand; which possesses her.
+The hand makes Sarah-Jane travel to a nearby nuclear reactor, as the radiation there; will rebuild the hand’s owner.

 Whats good : The hand in the quarry.
 A story set around Sarah-Jane.
-The idea of a monster which changes gender and character.
+The idea of a monster, which changes gender – and character motivations.

-Whats bad : Sarah-Jane’s actual departure seems a bit of an after-thought to this and she deserved a better send off by the Fourth Doctor.
+Whats bad : Sarah-Jane’s actual departure seems a bit of an after-thought tagged onto this and she deserved a better send off by the Fourth Doctor.

-Anyway, before we get to SJ’s departure, we have to get round the matter of a alien stone hand in a quarry; which wants to be transported to a nearby nuclear reactor.
-So that the radiation can rebuild the body of the owner.
+Anyway, before we get to Sarah-Jane’s departure, we have to get round the matter of an alien stone-hand in a quarry; which wants to be transported to a nearby nuclear reactor.
+So that the radiation can rebuild it’s body.

 “Er, someone held out a hand to me.
 I thought it was you.
 And when I touched it, it was cold.
 It was cold.
 I thought you’d been crushed too, and must have passed out.
 What was it?”
 Sarah-Jane

-The owner turns out to be a crystaline silicon based lifeform, a Kastrian; called Eldred.
-Who appears initially – in the form of a woman but later reconfigures itself into the form of a man.
+The owner of the hand, turns out to be a crystal silicon-based lifeform – a Kastrian; called Eldred.
+Eldred appears initially – in the form of a female but later reconfigures itself into the form of a man.

-Coupled with the last appearance of Sarah-Jane Smith, The Hand Of Fear ticks all of the boxes; as a solidly memorable episode of Who.
+Coupled, with the last appearance of Sarah-Jane.
+The Hand Of Fear ticks all of the boxes; as a solidly memorable concept episode of Who.